compsocialscience/summer-institute/2026/uw/index.md

 Participation is restricted to Ph.D. students, postdoctoral researchers, early junior faculty, and data journalists.
 We welcome applicants from all backgrounds and fields of study, especially researchers with limited computational methods experience, promoting diversity in AI and social science.
 About 25-30 participants will be invited.
 Participants are expected to fully attend and participate in the entire two-week program, but we are open to alternative arrangements as requested.

-Application materials are due on {date not yet determined}.
+Instructions on how to apply are available on the [Apply](https://sicss.io/2026/uw/apply) page, and applications are due on May 22, 2026.

 [//]: # (ORGANIZERS: feel free to add a link to your application materials or your SICSS apply page above.)